Manta-NFS

 In this case you can wait for the server to notice the object has

-changed, or you can force the server to refresh its cached copy by touch
+changed, or you can force the server to refresh its cached copy by touching the file.

 - Don't run more than one instance of the server for the same Manta user.